AllenNeuralDynamics/openscope-community-predictive-processing/docs/stimuli/generic-oddball.md

 ## Overview

 The Generic Oddball Protocol represents a unified framework for running multiple experimental sensory contexts using a single Bonsai script.
-Unlike previous context-specific scripts, this system uses CSV files to define stimulus parameters, making it highly flexible and allowing for complex experimental designs with precise control over trial sequences, timing, and stimulus properties.
+The system uses dynamically generated CSV files to define stimulus parameters, providing precise control over trial sequences, timing, and stimulus properties with unique stimulus presentations for each experimental session.

 ## Architecture